IMPACT4Mech/continuous-time_data-driven_control/README.md

 This repository contains the code for the activities of the project IMPACT4Mech on data-driven control of continuous-time linear time-invariant systems.

-**Main files:** these files contain the MATLAB code for the numerical examples of the paper:
+**Main files:** MATLAB code for the numerical examples of the paper:
 > A. Bosso, M. Borghesi, A. Iannelli, G. Notarstefano, A. R. Teel, "Data-Driven Control of Continuous-Time LTI Systems via Non-Minimal Realizations."
 IEEE Transactions on Automatic Control.

 Files to run to reproduce the numerical results of the paper: